The Constitutional Documents of the Living Archive

 The Living Archive was never intended to become merely a collection of essays or publications.

-It is an evolving institution for human orientation in an age of complexity.
+It is an evolving public knowledge commons devoted to human orientation in an age of complexity.

 They are offered not to limit the institution’s future, but to preserve its identity while allowing it to continue evolving with wisdom, humility, and integrity.